AquariWM/aquariwm/README.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->

-AquariWM is a fully modular window manager, allowing extreme extensibility while accommodating all users, from newcomers to seasoned experts.
+AquariWM is a fully modular window manager, allowing extreme extensibility while remaining easily approachable.

 ## Installation
 AquariWM is currently in early development and has yet to have a public release.
 You can clone the